 Will Apple announce this today?
 We don’t think so but it might happen.
 It’s a minor point release with bug fixes and improvements but anything’s possible.

 There are no news of Apple doing a live video stream again this year so you’ll have to follow the live blogs that would be there at the event.
 You can also follow us on Twitter for quick updates at iTDFeed.
-Here are are favourite sources:
+Here are our favourite sources:

 The event will start at 10:00 AM Pacific Time.
 To see how that converts into local time for you, check this link or check out the quick locations from below: